-Appropriateness of hydroxyethylcellulose gel as a placebo control in vaginal microbicide trials
+Appropriateness of hydroxyethylcellulose gel as a placebo control in vaginal microbicide trials A comparison of the two control arms of HPTN 035

 OBJECTIVE: To compare the 2 control arms of HPTN 035 [a hydroxyethylcellulose (HEC) gel control arm and a no-gel control arm] to assess the behavioral effects associated with gel use and direct causal effects of the HEC gel on sexually transmitted infections (STIs), pregnancy, and genital safety.